| An Essay on

 so cumbersome that the sector/product cross was abandoned in 1956 [14] and

-As can be demonstrated [17], the use of the "association
+replaced by the branch framework.
+The advantage of the association criterion As can be demonstrated [17], the use of the "association

 criterion" minimises the difference between branch and sector statistics by